espruino/Espruino/scripts/create_zip_dist_readme.txt

    - The firmware image for Espruino Pixl.js Devices See http://www.espruino.com/Pixl.js#firmware-updates for more information

+espruino_#v##_pixljs_wiznet.zip
+   - The firmware image for Espruino Pixl.js Devices (with support for WIZnet W5100 Ethernet) See http://www.espruino.com/Pixl.js#firmware-updates for more information

 espruino_#v##_banglejs.zip
    - The firmware image for Espruino Bangle.js 1 Devices
      See http://www.espruino.com/Bangle.js#firmware-updates for more information